 The ingestion layer begins with raw document acquisition.
 MRO facilities routinely receive maintenance logs as scanned PDFs, handwritten technical records, OEM digital exports, and legacy carbon-copy work orders.
 Implementing PDF & Scanned Log OCR Processing converts rasterized pages into machine-readable text while preserving spatial coordinates, bounding boxes, and page metadata for downstream validation.
 Aviation documentation frequently contains mixed typography, stamped release-to-service blocks, and handwritten technician annotations, making raw OCR output inherently probabilistic.

 Because regulatory compliance demands deterministic accuracy, low-confidence character recognition must trigger automated quarantine rather than silent propagation.
-Integrating OCR Confidence Scoring & Fallbacks establishes threshold-based routing that flags ambiguous fields for human-in-the-loop review, satisfying EASA AMC 145.A.55 and FAA AC 120-78A mandates for data integrity, non-repudiation, and controlled deviation management.
+Integrating OCR Confidence Scoring & Fallbacks establishes threshold-based routing that flags ambiguous fields for human-in-the-loop review, satisfying EASA AMC 145.A.55 and FAA AC 120-78B mandates for data integrity, non-repudiation, and controlled deviation management.

 Deterministic Field Extraction & Semantic Parsing

 Once digitized, unstructured text must be decomposed into discrete maintenance fields.
 Aviation logs follow semi-structured conventions (e.g., Removed P/N 123-456-789, S/N 987654, ATA 32-41, FH: 14203.5).
-Production Python pipelines leverage Regex & NLP Field Extraction to isolate component serials, flight hours/cycles, defect descriptions, and certifying staff credentials.
+Production Python pipelines leverage Regex & NLP Field Extraction to isolate component serials, flight hours/cycles, defect descriptions, and certifying-staff credentials.
 NLP models must be constrained by aviation-specific ontologies and ATA 100/iSpec 2200 taxonomies to prevent semantic drift or hallucinated maintenance actions.
 Regex patterns are version-controlled via GitOps and mapped directly to FAA § 43.9© recording requirements, ensuring that extracted work descriptions retain exact regulatory phrasing without algorithmic paraphrasing.

 Cross-Manufacturer Normalization & Canonical Mapping